ssb22/adjuster/README.md

  : When `--capitalisation` is not in effect. report words that are usually capitalised but that have at most this number of lower-case exceptions (default 1) for investigation of possible typos in the corpus

 `-1`, `--single-words`
  : Do not consider any rule longer than 1 word, although it can still have Yarowsky seed collocations if -y is set.
 This speeds up the search, but at the expense of thoroughness.
 You might want to use this in conjuction with -y to make a parser quickly.
-It is like -P (primitive) but without removing the conflict checks.

 `--no-single-words`
  : Cancels any earlier `--single-words` option in Makefile variables etc